Haiti earthquake latest: At least 304 people dead, more than 1,800 injured

 By Matt Gutman,Aicha El Hammar Castano, and Marlene Lenthang

-At least 304 people were killed and more than 1,800 injured as a devastating 7.2-magnitude earthquake rocked Haiti Saturday morning, the country’s civil protection agency confirmed to ABC News.
+With the death toll now at 304 people and more than 1,800 injured after a devastating 7.2-magnitude earthquake rocked Haiti Saturday morning, the beleagured nation faces the threat of fast-approaching Tropical Storm Grace potentially exposing an already vulnerable population to a double impact in a matter of days.

+Haiti’s Civil Protection agency confirmed the number of deaths and injuries and said those figures are expected to rise.
+Initial reports indicate there are more than 700 collapsed buildings, including hospitals and schools, at least 3,778 homes destroyed and significant damage to infrastructure and roads.

+“The people of Haiti are not only going to have to deal with this earthquake and its aftershocks but also this impending tropical storm,” United States Geological Survey geophysicist William Barnhart, from the Earthquake Hazards Program, said.
+“It’s honestly just a terrible situation.”
+Barnhart said there could be thousands of deaths from the disaster.

+“The number of fatalities does not always make it out,” he told ABC News.
+“There’s a lot of time that has to go into recovering individuals from buildings and accessing areas and towns.”

-The earthquake, according to the United States Geological Survey, struck about 5 miles north of Petit Trou de Nippes, Haiti, a little over 90 miles from the capital, Port-au-Prince.
+The earthquake, according to USGS, struck about 5 miles north of Petit Trou de Nippes, Haiti, a little over 90 miles from the capital, Port-au-Prince.

 There are also concerns that the earthquake could exacerbate the island’s COVID-19 infection rate should displaced people be forced into closer confines.